revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 #### Inbound Events

-- *AnomalyDetected*: received when an anomaly is detected, a notification will be sent
+- *AnomalyDetected*: received when an anomaly is detected

 #### Outbound Events